Tessa left her home country for Lesotho in 1973. Since then, she has travelled extensively and has no plans to stop.

 At the interview you are asked for proof of qualifications, proof of work experience, and a police record for every country where you have lived.
-You will also need some vaccinations which the staff at the consulate will arrange for you.
+To reiterate,you will also need some vaccinations which the staff at the consulate will arrange for you.
 An appointment with a state doctor will be arranged for you, and you will be tested for various conditions.
-If, for example, you are HIV positive, you will not be given permission to enter the country.
-All interviews and medical examinations will take place at the consulate.
-Consulates are the business arm of a country, while embassies are the political and diplomatic arm.

 If you have a partner and children, they will undego the same process.

 Generally, the items listed below will be required at your interview.

 Copy of the principal applicant’s selection letter for the diversity visa lottery from DOS

 Form I-693, Report of Medical Examination and Vaccination Record

 Certified copies of court records (if the individual has been arrested)